Understanding the regulations for drone piloting is essential to know whether you need a license to fly a drone.

-FAA implemented this law because drone pilots utilize the drone footages on youtube or other platforms to earn money.
+FAA implemented this law because drone pilots utilize drone footage on youtube or other platforms to earn money.

 Using drones to make money requires a drone pilot to be certified.
 Not doing so means you are breaking the law.

-Regardless, I always suggest every drone pilot to get their remote pilot airman certificate.
+Regardless, I always suggest every drone pilot get their remote pilot airman certificate.

 For your information: The remote pilot airman certificate is the official name for a drone pilot’s license.

-Why do I suggest getting a remote pilot airman certificate regardless of your purpose of flying drones?
+Why do I suggest getting a remote pilot airman certificate regardless of your purpose for flying drones?

-- Without the decent awareness, you will risk other aerial vehicles in the area;
+- Without decent awareness, you will risk other aerial vehicles in the area;

-- Not having precise drone operational skills, you may cause danger to people in the ground;
+- Not having precise drone operational skills, you may cause danger to people on the ground;

 - Lastly, the test is relatively easy, yet the exam will prepare you to be a safer drone pilot.